Way back in the mid ’60s, a little-known artist by the name of Ronnie Milsap was cutting his teeth playing clubs across America.

 But everything changed one fateful night in the early 1970’s at the Whisky-A-Go-Go in Los Angeles, California.

-Ronnie was playing a gig at the iconic LA venue and unbeknownst to him, country music legend Charley Pride happened to be in the crowd.
+Ronnie had somehow booked a show at the iconic LA venue and unbeknownst to him, country music legend Charley Pride happened to be in the crowd that night.

 Well, if Charley Pride thinks you should make country music, you make country music, so Milsap moved to Nashville in December of 1972, where he began working with Pride’s manager Jack D. Johnson.

-He released his first country single in 1973, “I Hate You”, which peaked at Number 10 and lead to him opening for Pride on his 1974 tour, a year in which he got his first 2 Number One singles with “Pure Love” and “Please Don’t Tell Me How The Story Ends”, the later earning him his first Grammy, and the 1974 CMA Male Vocalist of the Year award.
+It was under Pride and Johnson’s tutelage that he began his foray into Country Music and saw success right right from the jump.
+His first single, “I Hate You”, peaked at number 10 and Pride brought him on the road to open for him on his 1974 tour.
+Milsap secured his first two number one’s with “Pure Love” and “Please Don’t Tell Me How The Story Ends” that same year, the later earning him his first Grammy, and the 1974 CMA Male Vocalist of the Year award.

 His country music success continued for decades, racking up a total of 35 Number One’s, 6 Grammy’s, 8 CMA Awards (Including the 1977 Entertainer of the Year), 4 ACM Awards, over 35 million records sold, a membership to the Grand Ole Opry and a place in the Country Music Hall of Fame.

-So yeah, safe to say that random run-in with Charley Pride worked out in his favor.
+So yeah, safe to say that chance run-in with Charley Pride worked out in his favor.

 Can you believe that?